 The age dependence may be attributed to life-cycle variation in the permanent earnings component and/or variation in the variance of the transitory component.
-As Haider and Solon (2006), Böhlmark and Lindquist (2006), and Grawe (2006) we consider the first of these sources to be the most likely, although this is not formally tested in the present paper.
-As Mazumder (2005) we interpret the influence from the length of the fathers' earnings window as an indication of bias stemming from persistence in the transitory earnings component.
+Like Haider and Solon (2006), Böhlmark and Lindquist (2006), and Grawe (2006), we consider the first of these sources to be the most likely, although this was not formally tested in the present paper.
+Like Mazumder (2005) we interpret the influence from the length of the fathers' earnings window as an indication of bias stemming from persistence in the transitory earnings component.
 Hence, there are (at least) two sources of bias to take into account in the estimation of the IGE, of which life-cycle bias appears to be the more important in our case.

-Our IGE estimates are higher than those reported in recent Norwegian research, e.g. Bratberg et al. (2005) and Bratsberg et al. (2007).
-The upwards correction of the intergenerational earnings persistence is also the tendency in recent analysis based on US data.
+Our IGE estimates are higher than those reported in recent Norwegian research, e.g., Bratberg et al. (2005) and Bratsberg et al. (2007).
+For fathers with earnings measured in their early forties and offspring in their late thirties-the period in life where, according to recent research, the age and/or life-cycle bias appears to be least of a problem-we find estimated IGEs of 0.282 and 0.186 for sons and daughters, respectively, when the earnings are based on 5-year averages.
+The estimated intergenerational elasticities increase to 0.343 and 0.227 for sons and daughters, respectively, when we use 15-year averages for the fathers instead of 5-year averages.
+The upward correction of the intergenerational earnings persistence is also the tendency in recent analysis based on US data.
 Hence, in relative terms Norway is still a country characterized by high intergenerational earnings mobility.

-&lt;sup>24 Not even with a period of 15 years this effect seems to be exhausted: there is an additional positive effect of extending the period to 25 years, although the age of the fathers in the latter case is higher than recommended.
+$^{^{26}}$ Not even with a period of 15 years this effect seems to be exhausted: there is an additional positive effect of extending the period to 25 years, although the age of the fathers in the latter case is higher than recommended.